Temporal Fact Reasoning over Hyper-Relational Knowledge Graphs: Proposing New Benchmarks

-We propose two HTKG benchmark datasets, i.e., Wiki-hy and YAGO-hy.
+We propose two HTKG benchmark datasets Wiki-hy and YAGO-hy.
 Wiki-hy contains HTKG facts extracted from Wikidata \cite{DBLP:journals/cacm/VrandecicK14}, where they happen from year $1513$ to $2020$.
 YAGO-hy is constructed from the facts in YAGO3 \cite{DBLP:conf/cidr/MahdisoltaniBS15} and the time scope is from year $1830$ to $2018$.
-We use previous TKG benchmarks Wikidata11k\footnote{https://github.com/jaehunjung1/T-GAP/blob/master/data/preprocess.sh} \cite{DBLP:conf/kdd/JungJK21} and YAGO1830\footnote{https://github.com/TemporalKGTeam/xERTE/tree/main/tKGR/data/YAGO1830} \cite{DBLP:conf/iclr/HanCMT21} as bases and search for the qualifiers of their facts in Wikidata.
-We use the MediaWiki API (\textit{https://www.wikidata.org/w/api.php}) to identify the quadruple-based TKG facts in Wikidata and extract all the qualifiers stated under the corresponding Wikidata statements.
+We use previous traditional TKG benchmarks Wikidata11k \cite{DBLP:conf/kdd/JungJK21} and YAGO1830 \cite{DBLP:conf/iclr/HanCMT21} as bases and search for the qualifiers of their facts in Wikidata.
+We use the MediaWiki API\footnote{https://www.wikidata.org/w/api.php} to identify the quadruple-based TKG facts in Wikidata and extract all the qualifiers stated under the corresponding Wikidata statements.
 Since Wikidata11k is originally extracted from Wikidata, we can directly find its relations and entities in this KB.
-However, YAGO1830 originates from YAGO3, where entities share the same pool as Wikidata but relation types are taken from \textit{schema.org}.
-We manually map the relation types of YAGO1830 to the Wikidata relations to enable fact matching (detailed mapping in Table \ref{tab: yago relation mapping}).
-During matching, we carefully examine YAGO1830 facts and find that \textit{playsFor} represents a person playing for a sports team, and \textit{isAffiliatedTo} represents a person's political affiliation.
-Therefore, we map \textit{playsFor} to \textit{member of sports team} and \textit{isAffiliatedTo} to \textit{member of political party}.
-Besides, YAGO1830 is originally a TKG extrapolation dataset, we redistribute its facts and change it into an interpolation dataset before qualifier searching.
-We ensure that the proportions of the number of facts in train/valid/test sets of YAGO-hy conform to the corresponding sets in YAGO1830.
-We provide the dataset statistics of Wiki-hy and YAGO-hy in Table \ref{tab: data}.
+YAGO1830's entities share the same pool as Wikidata but relation types are taken from \textit{schema.org}.
+We map YAGO1830's relations to Wikidata's relations to enable fact matching (detailed mapping in App. \ref{app: yago mapping}).
+We provide dataset statistics of both datasets in Table \ref{tab: data}.
 Qualifier searching will include additional entities and relations.
 We include them in model training and evaluation.
 We augment quadruple-based TKG facts with their searched qualifiers.
 The facts without any searched qualifier will remain unchanged.
+All the facts in our datasets are based on English.
+We discuss why we use Wikidata-based but not other popular ICEWS-based TKGs to construct HTKGs in App. \ref{app: why not icews}.